Drivers with Disabilities in Pennsylvania

 Once your application is processed, a plastic placard or metal license plate will be mailed to your home address.

-Should you ever misplace your placard, you can fill out an MV-145A form to request a replacement.
+Should you ever misplace your placard, you can fill out an <Persons with a Disability Parking Placard Application (Form MV-145A) to request a replacement.
 If in the meantime you find your placard, you are required to return it to the BMV.

 Unless you hold a temporary disabled placard, which cannot regularly be renewed, you should receive notification in the mail that your placard is about to expire approximately 60 days before it will.
 Placards are renewed in March and September.
-If by chance you don't receive a notification, you should fill out form MV-145A and follow the directions depending on what type of disability you have.
+If by chance you don't receive a notification, you should fill out form Persons with a Disability Parking Placard Application (Form MV-145A) and follow the directions depending on what type of disability you have.

 If you're a resident of Pennsylvania, your disability placard is valid in all 50 states, so that's one less worry for your next road trip.
 If you're a disabled visitor to the state of Pennsylvania, the placard from your state is recognized here.